ThompsonJonM/liri-app/README.md

     + Twitter: node liri tweetMe
         * This is the only node command which will not require a parameter input
         * Please make sure not to write anything after "tweetMe"
+    + do-what-it-says: node liri do-what-it-says
+        * This command will take input from the random.txt file found within the repository and output data based on the input.